1.1 Hattons Solicitors Legal Services Limited is registered in England and Wales with Company Number09771400:

 13.8 We will not, without your consent, supply your name and address to any third party except where:

-13.9 The firm may become subject to periodic checks by Law Society approved Consultants and/or Assessors or Investors in People.
+13.9 The firm may become subject to periodic checks by Law Society approved Consultants and/or Assessors.
 This could mean that your file is selected for checking, in which case we would need your consent for the checking to occur.
 All such checks are conducted by individuals who have provided the firm with a Confidentiality Agreement.
 Your acceptance of these Terms of Business amounts to your consent to make your file available for checking.
 If you do not want us to make your file available for checking you must notify us immediately and we will mark your file accordingly.
 If you refuse to give us consent to checks, your refusal will not affect the way your case is handled in any way.

 13.10 If you are an individual, you have a right under the Data Protection Act 1998 to obtain information from us, including a description of the data that we hold on you.
 Should you have any queries concerning this right, please contact our Data Protection Compliance Officer, at our registered office.
 We may charge you £10.00 for providing you with any such information.
 VAT will not be added to the charge.

 13.11 We may correspond with you by email unless you advise us in writing that you do not wish us to do so.
 You acknowledge that email may not be secure.
 Email will be treated as written correspondence and we are entitled to assume that the purported sender of an email is the actual sender and that any express or implied approval or authority referred to in an email has been validly given.
 You consent to us monitoring and reading any email correspondence travelling between you and any mail recipient at Hattons Solicitors Legal Services Limited.